queuedpixel/twitch-craps-bot/guide.md

 `!craps bet [type] [die1] [die2] [amount]`

 To bet the maximum amount, replace `[amount]` with `max`.
-For example: Use this command to make a pass bet for the maximum amount:
+For example, use this command to make a pass bet for the maximum amount:

 `!craps bet pass max`